Guitar Fretboard Notes

 This gives us a standard reference coherent with other musicians.

 Then we can tune the other strings using the previous string as a reference.

 We said that the fifth string has to be an A note.

-- So we press the A note on the sixth string (low E), that is located at the 5th fret, and we tune the fifth open string (A) until the two strings sounds with the same pitch.
+- So we press the A note on the sixth string (low E), which is located at the 5th fret, and we tune the fifth open string (A) until the two strings sound the same pitch.

 - We do the same with the other strings (see the diagram below).

 - The fourth open string (D) has to have the same pitch of the 5th fret of the fifth string.

 - The third open string (G) has to have the same pitch of the 5th fret of the fourth string, and so forth.

 - Just notice the small difference at the third string (G), on which you must play the 4th fret (instead of the 5th) to tune the second string (B).
 We'll see why later.